Exchange study at Howest

 Buddy -Pal Group: Marie, George and Lorenzo

 “Due to corona we weren’t able to meet up much in-person, but that can’t stop us from spending time together!
 Ever since we got each other’s contact Information, through Howest, we met up online to play games, chat and get to know each other.
 The buddies were always willing to lend a helping hand and give feedback on schoolwork or answer questions.
 They even introduced us to the rest of their friend group at Howest to ensure we would always be able to receive an answer to our questions as fast as possible.
 Both my buddies are extremely talented in my opinion and after I introduced them to my new friends, they instantly “adopted them“ by giving helpful tips and corrections in their fields of expertise.
 Whenever we were able to meet in person it was a blast!
-We’re already talking about what we’re going to do when we’re allowed to go out again.” – Marie
+We’re already talking about what we’re going to do when we’re allowed to go out again.” – Mari

 Buddy -Pal Group: Justin, Kenneth Tan, Catharina, Mikail, Elias and Salomé

-“We don’t really know how to describe our buddy/pal experience during the corona times, but what we do know is that if we weren’t in lockdown this is 100% what we would be doing IRL” - Catharina
+“We don’t really know how to describe our buddy/pall experience during the corona times, but what we do know is that if we weren’t in lockdown this is 100% what we would be doing IRL” - Catharina

 Pjotr, a buddy to numerous international pals during his Howest studies

 "Last semester was the third time that I was a buddy.
 I really love how this international community connects people from all over the globe.

 This semester differed from the previous ones.
 I am starting my own international experience in the 2nd semester, which meant I was in the international class at Industrial Product Design.
 Having class with international students brought me closer to a lot of them.
 It was really nice to not only show them around at school but also in Kortrijk.
 Most of them became more than just classmates to me.